 more butter for the pan

-Mix the milk & vinegar and let it sit for one minute (or two!)
+Mix the milk & vinegar and let it sit for one minute (or two!).
+Grown-ups, you are making buttermilk.

 Whisk dry ingredients together.